NoharOSP/Perfect_Works_Build/README.md

 - Click Regenerate.
 - Wait for the regeneration to finish.

+## Saves:

+For those who want to test a certain section in the game.
+They use the mcd format supported by Duckstation.

+- xenomem1: Mountain Path - Operation Av
+- xenomem2: The Tournament - Brave Battlers
+- xenomem3: Brave Battlers - Secret Weapon
+- xenomem4: Men of the Sea - Ocean Floor
+- xenomem5: Deep Sea Girl - Protect Nisan!
+- xenomem6: Protect Nisan! - Tears for Fears
+- xenomem7: Shot Down! - Dreams...
+- xenomem8: Fallen Star - First and Last (Merkabah)
+- xenomemdebug: All debug rooms (disc 1 only)

 ## Patches:

 Coming soon: A patcher which allows users to decide what patches they wish to apply to their Xenogears ROM.